WIIN Grant: Assistance for Small and Disadvantaged Communities Drinking Water Grant

 - Are there cost share requirements?

 Yes, the eligible entity is required to pay not less than 45 percent of the total costs of the project or activity, which may include services, materials, supplies, or other in-kind contributions.
-The 45 percent cost share is waived for all tribal recipients and the "Insular Areas", which includes the Virgin Islands, Guam, American Samoa, the Trust Territory of the Pacific Islands, and the Commonwealth of the Northern Marianna Islands.
+The 45 percent cost share is waived for the "Insular Areas", which includes the Virgin Islands, Guam, American Samoa, the Trust Territory of the Pacific Islands, and the Commonwealth of the Northern Marianna Islands.